Aitslab/training/teachingexamples.md

 https://www.theverge.com/2020/1/27/21080253/ai-cancer-diagnosis-dangers-mammography-google-paper-accuracy

-## Illustrating the importance of data sharing snd access
+## Illustrating the importance of data sharing and access

 European single market on data